JDASoftwareGroup/kartothek/docs/spec/indexing.rst

 Secondary indices
 -----------------

 Secondary indices are the most powerful type of indices which allow us to reference files without having to encode any kind of values in the keys.
 They can be created by supplying the `secondary_indices` keyword argument as shown above.
+The user interaction works similarly to the

 Persistence